isa-ulisboa/greends-fads-exercises/fads_ex_01_manipulate_files.md

 ### Full and relative paths

-It is important to note that a filename, for the machine, is always composed by its full path - sequence of directories from the root level of our drive up to the current location of the file.
-Another important notion is that directories are also files that have a flag indicating it is a directory.
+It is important to note that a filename, for the machine, is always composed by its full path - sequence of directories from the root level of your drive up to the current location of the file.
+Another important notion is that directories are also files that have a flag `d` indicating it is a directory.

 Therefore, we can refer to a file using its full path, for example:
 ```